Investment model of commitment: Le and Agnew (2003)

 A third study by Le and Agnew in 2003 performed a meta-analysis of many different studies to view whether many different studies that had already occurred could agree on the effectiveness or lack thereof the investment model.
 Using 52 studies and over 11,000 participants, they found that 2/3 of variance in partners' commitment to relationships could be explained by satisfaction, alternatives, and investment.
 Moreover, the study found that commitment was the primary predictive measure that could determine long-term relationship success.

 This same study also displayed that the investment model continues to describe relationships across cultures and around the world.
 In both individualistic, as well as collectivist cultures, the investment model is able to predict relationship success using the same factors.
 Given that many aspects of relationships can be different cross culturally, it shows the predictive power and efficacy of the investment model in predicting human relationships.

 Critiques

 However, there have also been studies which disagree with the investment model's method of prediction.
-One study, performed by Susan Sprecher, used 197 married couples from Madison, Wisconsin.
-All of the couples were asked to fill out a questionnaire, with questions about commitment, satisfaction, quality of alternatives, and investments.
-After answering all of the questions, the results were put together, and it was found that satisfaction and quality of alternatives are much more important for determining total commitment levels than investment size.
+One study, performed by Susan Sprecher, analyzed data from 197 married couples residing in Madison, Wisconsin.
+All of the couples were asked to fill out a questionnaire about commitment, satisfaction, quality of alternatives, and investments.
+It was found that satisfaction and quality of alternatives are much more important for determining total commitment levels than investment size.
 This disagrees partially with Rusbult's initial model, and supports an interdependence theory way of predicting relationship outcomes, by disregarding the investments.